wangziqi2013/wangziqi2013.github.io/_posts/2018-12-20-mvcc-via-timestamp-range-conflict-management.markdown

 may still have to serialize against committed operations.
 Delayed lock release is required as a compensate for lacking read timestamps.
 For example, assume transaction A reads version 90, and commits at 100.
-If another transaction B wishes to write a value, the timestamp of B must at least be 101, because A did not read the value written by B and hence is serialized before B. If A removes the soft read lock
+If another transaction B wishes to write a value, the timestamp of B must at least be 101, because A did not read the value written by B and hence is serialized before B. If A removes the soft read lock after it commits, there is no way for B to know that it could not use a timestamp between 90 and 100.
+If B eventually commits at 95, serializability is violated.
+To garbage collect soft locks on data items, the TCM must make sure that the soft lock is only removed when it can no longer affect the interval of active and future transactions.